vitor-faria/vitor-faria/README.md

 ### BI Intern @ Somos Educação (2018-2019)

 <details>
+  <summary>About this job</summary>
   SOMOS was (when aquired by Kroton) the largest group of basic education in Brazil and impacted more than 27 million students across Brazil through various brands.

   My role as BI Intern in the Business Unit of Solutions for Higher and Technical Education was to:
   - create BI dashboards in order to keep track of the top OKR's;
   - provide business insights to the leaders;
   - use Data Storytelling to build visuals and slides for Radar meetings;
   - develop processes to improve Knowledge Management.
 </details>

 ### Junior Entrepreneur @ Mult Jr (2015-2017)

 <details>
+  <summary>About this job</summary>
   Mult Jr is a Junior Enterprise voluntarily managed by Chemical Engineering students that provides solutions under the technical guidance of Professors from the
   University.
 And it is where I fell in love with Excel spreadsheets and Data Analysis, while working in the Financial and HR departments.
 </details>

 ## 🧑‍🎓 Education